 The second main (or opening) mode is "Coax Loss".
 Access this mode by turning the MFJ-259B on and stepping to the Coax Loss display.
 In this mode, the MFJ-259B LCD indicates frequency and coax loss in dB.
-The meters are disabled.
+The impedance meter is disabled in this mode.
 This mode was designed to measure 50 ohm cables, but measures differential mode loss in many types of 50 ohm transmission line transformers and choke baluns, as well as loss in 50 ohm attenuator pads.